solana-developers/professional-education/EVENT-PLANNING.md

 Body (modify accordingly):

-We are pleased to inform you we have accepted you to the Solana professional training event in our offices next week!
+We are pleased to inform you we have accepted you to the [name of event] event in [online or physical location] next week!

 Here are the details: